Ablaze (2001 film): Reception

 The film got extremely negative reviews.
-On IMDb Ablaze holds a score 3.2 out of 10.
-The blog Crane Shot argues that the film is so bad that is good, stating: "Phoenician Entertainment and director Jim Wynorski (CHOPPING MALL) attempt an Irwin Allen-style disaster flick that is just unintentionally hilarious enough to be entertaining.
+On IMDb Ablaze holds a score of 3.2 out of 10.
+The blog Crane Shot argues that the film is so bad that it is good, stating: "Phoenician Entertainment and director Jim Wynorski (CHOPPING MALL) attempt an Irwin Allen-style disaster flick that is just unintentionally hilarious enough to be entertaining.
 A large cast of familiar faces and the amusement of spotting stock footage from other movies, which Wynorski uses in lieu of filming his own action scenes, provide much of the fun in ABLAZE."